floragunncom/search-guard-docs/multitenancy.md

 This feature is available for Kibana 5.1.1 and above.

 If you have a huge amount of tenants, the tenant list can get long.
 We introduced an experimental filter bar to quickly filter the tenants list.
-Enable it in `kibana.yml` like:
+Enable it in `kibana.yml`:

 ```
 searchguard.multitenancy.enable_filter: true